dikshith-shetty/scratch-game/README.md

 ## Problem Statement
-You need to build a scratch game, that will generate a matrix (for example 3x3) from symbols(based on probabilities for each individual cell) and based on winning combintations user either will win or lost.
+You need to build a scratch game, that will generate a matrix (for example 3x3) from symbols(based on probabilities for each individual cell) and based on winning combintations user either will win or lose.
 User will place a bet with any amount which we call *betting amount* in this assignment.

 #### [Please look this for problem statement in detail](assignment/problem_description)